Exciting 4-Day Summer Self-Drive Tour of the South Coast and the Golden Circle

 A basic 4WD (4X4) jeep or SUV such as a Dacia Duster or similar.
 Comfortably fit up to 3 travellers with 2 large pieces of luggage.
 Fit for most travel and decent for snow and off-asphalt driving.
 Has basic highland capabilities.
 The driver must be of 20 years of age or above.

-A medium sized 4WD (4x4) jeep or SUV such as a Toyota Rav4, or similar.
-Comfortably fit up to 4 travellers with 3 large pieces of luggage.
+A medium-sized 4WD (4x4) jeep or SUV such as a Toyota Rav4 (automatic) and Suzuki Vitara (manual), or similar.
+Comfortably fit up to 4 travelers with 3 large pieces of luggage.
 Fit for most travel and good for snow and off-asphalt driving.
 Has basic highland capabilities.
 The driver must be of 21 years of age or above.

 A large 4WD jeep such as a Toyota Land Cruiser or similar.
 Comfortable for up to 4 travellers with 4 large pieces of luggage.
 Fit for nearly all travelling.
 Has full highland capabilities to drive on accessible mountain roads.
 The driver must be of 21 years of age or above.

-A large 9-seater van such as a Renault Trafic (2WD manual), Mercedes Benz Vito (4WD automatic, has highland capabilities and better suited for winter driving), or similar.
-Comfortable for 5 to 7 travellers.
+A large 9-seater van such as a Mercedes Benz Vito or similar.
+Comfortable for 5 to 7 travelers.
 If seated full, luggage space is limited.
 The driver must be of 23 years of age or above.